 Who tuned in to watch bed specialist Harrison Spinks on Inside the Factory on BBC2?

 Wow!
-We've always known how much goes in to every Harrison Mattress but it's amazing to see the process from start to finish.
-Catch up on BBC Iplayer if you've missed it.
-Here's what we learned from the programme
+We've always known how much goes in to every Harrison Spinks Mattress but it's amazing to see the process from start to finish.
+Find out what interesting things we noticed below and catch up on BBC Iplayer if you've missed it.

 About Harrison Spinks

-Their factory (and indeed most of their material suppliers) are based in Leeds and have been going for nearly 180 years.
-Each mattress is made up from over 5000 components and they make 600 mattresses in 24 hours!
+The Harrison Spinks bed factory (and indeed most of their natural material suppliers) are based in Leeds and have been going for nearly 180 years.
+Each Harrison Spinks mattress is made up from over 5000 components and they make 600 mattresses in 24 hours!
 Some of the processes they use haven't changed in the 180 years and much is still done by hand.

 This is then transferred to "Spring Production" where the steel is put into a pocket coiler machine which is designed to engineer spring memory.
 Each spring is made from 120cm of wire!
 1054 of these springs are made for a kingsize mattress and each is made in just half a second.
 Polypropelene is then heat sealed around the springs to create pockets for each one.
 Smaller springs are then inserted into every 3rd spring to provide more comfort and support.